Malian Union for the African Democratic Rally

-The Malian Union for the African Democratic Rally (Union Malienne du Rassemblement Démocratique Africain, UM-RDA) is a political party in Mali led by Bocar Moussa Diarra.
+The Malian Union for the African Democratic Rally (Union Malienne du Rassemblement Démocratique Africain, UM-RDA) was a political party in Mali led by Bocar Moussa Diarra.

 History

 The party was formed by a merger of the Sudanese Union – African Democratic Rally and the Bloc for Democracy and African Integration in August 2010, and officially registered on 26 Aug 2010.
 In the 2013 parliamentary elections it won a single seat.